Eumaeus/herodotus_places/.github/ISSUE_TEMPLATE/document-a-place.md

 ## Place name as it appears in Herodotus

-Name:
+replace-this-text-with-the-name

 ## Citation to Herodotus (*e.g.* "1.14.3")

-Citation:
+replace-this-text-with-the-citation

 ## Pleiades ID (numbers only)

-Pleaides ID:
+replace-this-text-with-the-pleiades-id

-## Paste GeoJSON String Below:
+## GeoJSON String

+replace-this-text-with-the-geojson-string

+## END